 Design Issues

-A fault in the design of the airbag could cause it to fail to deploy properly even if it was manufactured and installed perfectly.
+A design defect occurs when a product is dangerous due to the way it was conceived for manufacture.
+A fault in the design of an airbag could cause it to fail to deploy properly, even if it was manufactured and installed perfectly.

 Manufacturing Defects